iamtwoot/data-science/README.md

 # Data Science

 Here are my data analytics related works.
-This repo was created for records keeping purposes.
 This is the data science block from "100 days of python bootcamp" course.

 ## Projects